-No. Summary of Submission Administration Comment Recommendation No. The latest projections from both the WAPC and City of Wanneroo (forecast id) are sall based on the 2016 population to take.
-The latest available data from the ABS which has been rebased to the 2011 Cersus, indicates that growth in this area that per sall in the same they are untilizely to change materially from the currently available projections.
-Source: Macropian As mentioned earlier in this report the most recent population forecast available in relation to the main trade area is the City of Wanneroo's 2023 .id Forecast.
+No. Summary of Submission Administration Comment Recommendation The latest projections from both the WAPC and City of Wanneroo (forecast.id) are still based on the 2016 population base.
+The latest available data from the ABS which has been rebased to the 2021 Census, indicates that growth in this area has been in line with those expectations.
+Therefore, while the State and local government projections need updating, for this area they are unlikely to change materially from the currently-available projections.
+Source: Macroplan As mentioned earlier in this report the most recent population forecast available in relation to the main trade area is the City of Wanneroo's 2023 .id Forecast.
 In 2021 this forecast actually coincided reasonably well with those of WA Tomorrow and the The current WA Tomorrow "Band C" population forecast for the main trade area was (more-or-less) the forecast adopted by Element and Macroplan from 2016 to 2031.
 This particular forecast is in accordance with the City of Wanneroo's request that the applicant's population forecasts be consistent with WA Tomorrow.
 The opposite is the case, however, in relation to the City of Wanneroo's request to also maintain consistency with its most recent (March 2023) .id Population Forecast.
 The request for two similar forecast population outcomes has therefore proved impossible to deliver.
 It is evident in Table 1 that the two forecasts differ significantly, post 2021.
 Unfortunately for the applicant, the City's most recent .id Forecast was released in March 2023, just after the Macroplan RNA had been produced in February 2023.
-Nevertheless, the .id Forecast should definitely be adopted as the most reliable of the two forecasts for the following reasons: • The most recent WA Tomorrow forecasts were published in December 2018, well prior to the most recent (2021) ABS Census.
-The City of Wanneroo's most recent .id (informed decisions) forecast was produced in March 2023, over four years later than the most recent WA Tomorrow figures. • The ABS Census results for the relevant SA2 Area2 from 2001 to 2021 Administration Comment Recommendation provide an obvious clear and logical trajectory of rapid population growth, the rate of which is clearly destined to diminish to zero over the 5-yearly Census intervals from 2021 until the population tops out between 2031 and 2036.
+Nevertheless, the .id Forecast should definitely be adopted as the most reliable of the two forecasts for the following reasons: • The most recent WA Tomorrow forecasts were published in December 2040, well prior to the produced of the two forecasts for the following reasons: 2018, well prior to the most recent (2021) ABS Census.
+The City of Wanneroo's most recent .id (informed decisions) forecast was produced in March 2023, over four years later than the most recent WA Tomorrow figures.
+The ABS Census results for the relevant SA2 Area2 from 2001 to 2021 provide an obvious clear and logical trajectory of rapid population growth, the rate of which is clearly destined to diminish to zero over the 5-yearly Census intervals from 2021 until the population tops out between 2031 and 2036.
 (Refer to the green-shaded figures in Table 1).